A summary of new research showing the level of investment in digital marketing in 2014

 Allocation of budget to digital media channels

 For those involved in allocation in a current budgeting cycle, this chart will certainly be interesting.
-As many readers would expect social media, usefully split into on-site, i.e. blogs, communities, reviews, comment and offsite social presence, is receiving an increase by many organisations.
+As many readers would expect content marketing is getting the biggest increases in many organisations (this includes SEO in this edition of the survey it seems since SEO isn’t broken out separately).